Contact tracing is a key tool to stopping the coronavirus pandemic.

 However, there’s a key issue that can be thwarting this necessary medical intervention—caller IDs displaying unknown numbers.

 Below, let’s look at the data about how many calls from contact tracers go unanswered and why contact tracing has become so difficult.

 Share this Image on Your Site!

 Simply copy and paste the code below and you can share this infographic on your site:

 <a href="https://www.peoplefinders.com/blog/contact-tracing-versus-unknown-phone-numbers/"><img alt="Contact Tracing Versus Unknown Phone Numbers" src="https://www.peoplefinders.com/blog/wp-content/uploads/2021/02/IG_Peoplefinders_Phone-Numbers_COVID-19-Contact-Tracing-Nov-2D.png" width="600px" height="3601px" /></a><br><a href="https://www.peoplefinders.com/blog/contact-tracing-versus-unknown-phone-numbers/">Contact Tracing Versus Unknown Phone Numbers</a> Created By: <a href=" https://peoplefinders.com/ "> PeopleFinders</a>

 According to Pew Research, only 19% of Americans answer calls from unknown numbers.
 The remaining 81% ignore these calls or let them go to voicemail.

-However, a call from a contact tracer will have an unfamiliar number.
-And not answering these calls can have critical medical consequences.
+However, a call from a contact tracer will have an unfamiliar number, and not answering these calls can have critical medical consequences.

 At worst, someone who has been exposed to the virus can unknowingly spread it to elderly family members or throughout the community.
-Even in the best-case scenario, when these calls go unanswered, they slow down the already difficult task of exposure tracking, notification and advising people of the next steps to protect the health of their household.
+Even in the best-case scenario, when these calls go unanswered, they slow down the already difficult task of exposure tracking, notification and advising people of the next steps to protect the health of their households.